lucasuix/ml-student-grades/README.md

 # Grade Prediction w/ Machine Learning

+## Usage

+Make sure you're in the 'main' directory.

+To retrain the model and export the best model, if found one, as 'studentmodel.pickle'

+`$ python regression.py`

+To make a series of prediction of a random collection of data from the dataset:

+`$ python predict.py`

 ## Dependencies
 This repository contains a Python virtual environment with the dependencies needed already installed.